 In the Forgotten Realms, Jarlaxle is a Magnificent Bastard Wild Card.
 One excellent example of his playing both sides and the middle is when he captured a young woman, made a half-hearted attempt at seducing her, and set things up so his own ally would "betray" him and free her, so they could go rescue her would-be boyfriend and the ally's rival, who was being held by Jarlaxle's employer.
 Ta-daaa.

-Sethra Lavode from the Dragaera books might qualify as a Lawful Neutral Wild Card, given that she is loyal above all to The Empire but not necessarily the current emperor or empress on the throne.
+Sethra Lavode from the Dragaera is a strange example, given that she is loyal above all to The Empire but not necessarily the current emperor or empress on the throne.
 She is also rather a Chessmaster along with being eons old and ultra-powerful, and it's noted in the Khaavren series how some villages view her as the Evil Overlord to be defeated in their fairy tales, while she is considered a "fairy godmother" /Physical God the next village over.
 In the Taltos series, her actions are more unambiguously good, and she experiences Becoming the Mask in her kindly and likeable persona as Classy Cat-Burglar Kiera, which was initially just a scheme to monitor organized crime in the Empire.

 The House she is associated with, the Dzur, is also something of a Wild Card group, as Sethra notes in the book Dzur how that group likes fighting for its own sake and will choose the right side when everyone else is against it.